lengfei5/nf-core-rnaseq/README_customization.md

 ### Some important modification
     - add the intron length parameter for star aligner and test it
     - add the single-end reads for feature counts
     - add the index .bai.bai files for the aligned bams from star
+    - change the base.config to adapt ii2